 If anything the first Wonder Woman presented a morally principled hero who literally felt that she, and everyone else, should endeavor to make the world a better place.
-While she focused her energies on the wrong target for much of the film, and her dualism was a little too on the nose, the film was in general such pleasant surprise, and was so incredibly likeable, that its train-wreck of a sequel, Wonder Woman 1984, makes the latter all the more disappointing.
+While she focused her energies on the wrong target for much of the film, and her dualism was a little too on the nose, the film was in general such a pleasant surprise, and was so incredibly likeable, that its train-wreck of a sequel, Wonder Woman 1984, makes the latter all the more disappointing.

 So what, pray tell, is just the matter with the damn thing?
 Well, the list is pretty long, so let's begin.
 Warning: Spoilers Ahead!